araqueheinz/React/README.md

-# Making API Requests
+# Building List of Records

 ## Summary
-In this section we are going to learn how to load some data into our app.
-We are going to learn the differences between the 3rd party package **Axio** vs **Fetch**.

-### What is Axios?
-Axios is a standalone third party package that is frequently used in React apps for managing network requests and fetching some amount of data.
-It is a promise-based HTTP client that works both in the browser and in a node.js environment.
-It basically provides a single API for dealing with XMLHttpRequest s and node's http interface.

-### What is fetch?
-Fetch is a singular function that it is built into almost all modern browsers.
-It also provides a global fetch() method that provides an easy, logical way to fetch resources asynchronously across the network.
+In this section we are going to use an **Map Array Helper Method** to print out the list of images we found by doing a search.
+Also, we are going to talk about what is **Key** and why are we supposed to define one whenever we are building a **list of components**.

-## Project Ahead (Search & Show) - Part 2 out 3 (Version 1)
+## Project Ahead (Search & Show) - Part 3 out 3 (Version 1)
 We are going to build an app that consists in having a text input (search bar) in the middle of the screen.
 The user will be able to type some text in the input, then press enter.
 We're going to do a search or a request to an outside API that is going to find images that matches whatever the user typed.

 ### Tasks: